tissadeking/ibi/README.md

 represent the desired state of the system or network and apply policies to achieve those states or, in other words, to fulfill the intents.
 Currently, the IBI can receive intents encoded as JSON files through a RESTful API or put in natural language through a graphical user interface (GUI).
-The receives security intents that could be mitigation or prevention intents regarding threats affecting the network.
+It receives security intents that could be mitigation or prevention intents regarding threats affecting the network.
 Within the IBI, the intents are processed and matched with the policies that are sent to another module within the project.
 This other module needs to be up and running for the IBI to function.
+The IBI also has an ML Recommender based on Reinforcement Learning that recommends policies based on their previous performances.
 The network topology and other important details are contained in the config.yml file.

 ## Installation